-Diesel fuel subsidy (from 2006) - partial compensation of cost of diesel fuel.
+Diesel fuel subsidy - partial compensation of cost of diesel fuel; between 2009 and 2012, represents an estimated gain from supplies of diesel and gas at reduced prices; from 2013, represents ad hoc subsidies.
 Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.